 Please use the forms/links below to submit your request to the Marin Diaper Bank.
-We distribute diapers and baby supplies once a month - next distribution is on Sunday, May 22, 2022.
-Closer to the distribution date, you will receive an email with the exact date, time, and location for pick up.
+We distribute diapers and baby supplies once a month - next distribution is on Saturday, August 20, 2022.
+Deadline to submit applications for August distribution is August 15, 2022.
+On August 17 you will receive an email with the exact time and location for pick up.

 Please make sure to submit the application for each month that you need diapers and supplies for.